- What to expect from a crowdfunding campaign

 Two facts about the goal of a crowdfunding campaign can be deduced from what has been said so far:

-• It cannot be calculated a priori And it is not immutable.
+- It cannot be calculated a priori and is not immutable.

-Before precrowd, the pre-money valuation, in the case of equity crowdfunding, the interest rate, in the case of lending crowdfunding, the value of rewards, in the case of reward crowdfunding-all these elements are very important in providing a perimeter.
+Before precrowd, pre-money valuation is defined, in the case of equity crowdfunding, the interest rate, in the case of lending crowdfunding, the value of rewards, in the case of reward crowdfunding-all these elements are very important in providing a perimeter.

 But it is only on the basis of the precrowd results that the goal of a crowdfunding campaign can be knowledgeably determined.